anthonypanzz/Cloud-Threat-Detection-Security-Audit/README.md

 ## Config continuously records configuration changes and evaluates them against predefined rules or your own custom rules.

-**By enabling Config, we’ll:**
+**By enabling Config:**

-- Detect misconfigurations, like open security groups or public S3 buckets.
+- Detects misconfigurations, like open security groups or public S3 buckets.
-- View compliance reports for our insecure resources.
+- Views compliance reports for our insecure resources.
-- Understand how Config complements GuardDuty.
+- Understands how Config complements GuardDuty.

 **In the insecure setup:**